 Most dogs, with adequate water, can maintain their core temperature up to an air temperature of about 32C – in short-nosed breeds, however, even this may be a struggle, so you need to be extra vigilant.

 So what are the symptoms of Heatstroke?

 - Serious drooling or (if they’re dehydrated) sticky, or even dry gums

 What should I do if my dog seems to be overheating?

 As a matter of urgency get them into the shade, then call us for advice!
 It is best to cool them down, but slowly – if you pour cold water or ice onto them, they can go into shock or even cardiac arrest.
 Ideally, offer them water to drink (a little at a time), and if possible get airflow over their body (a breeze or fan).

 Then get them to us as soon as you can.

 Can it be treated?

-It depends how severe it is – we will work to gradually reduce their temperature, and help to treat the dehydration and shock.
-However, in many cases there will be permanent brain or organ damage; most studies put the mortality rate at about 50%.
+It depends on how severe it is – we will work to gradually reduce their temperature, and help to treat the dehydration and shock.
+However, in many cases there will be permanent brain or organ damage; sadly, most studies put the mortality rate at about 50%.

 How can I keep my dog safe?